 How to Apply

-Applications must be submitted via the Summer Application (application closed).
+Applications must be submitted via the Summer Application.
 Upon creating a file in the Application, applicants should select “Summer Session” as their application type, and then select the workshop to which you are applying.
 This will ensure that your file is distributed to the correct reviewers.
 No separate application form is necessary--do not submit an application to Northwestern University via the Common Application or Graduate Music Online Application.
-Applicants will be asked to upload a detailed resume as well as all audition requirements for the performance offerings.
+Applicants will be asked to upload a detailed resume as well as all audition requirements.